 16. Nuclear Warfare and Weather (Im)Mobilities: From Mushroom Clouds to Fallout

 17. Writing (Extra) Planetary Geographies of Weather Worlds

-Maria Borovnik is a Senior Lecturer in Development Studies at Massey University, New Zealand, co-coordinates the Mobilities Network to Aotearoa New Zealand, is on the Editorial Board of Transfers: Interdisciplinary Journal of Mobility Studies; and Book Review Editor of the New Zealand Geographer.
+Maria Borovnik is a Senior Lecturer in Development Studies at Massey University, New Zealand, co-coordinates the Mobilities Network to Aotearoa New Zealand, is on the Editorial Board of Transfers: Interdisciplinary Journal of Mobility Studies and is Book Review Editor of the New Zealand Geographer.

-Tim Edensor is Professor of Human Geography at Manchester Metropolitan University.
+Tim Edensor is Professor of Human Geography at Manchester Metropolitan University, UK.
 He has written books on tourism at the Taj Mahal (1998), national identity and everyday life (2002), industrial ruins (2005), light and dark (2017) and urban materiality (2020).
 He is co-editor of the Routledge Handbook of Place.